Birgitta Tolksdorf: Early life and education

-Tolksdorf was born in Osnabrück, Germany, to Dr Heinz Tolksdorf, a veterinarian, and his wife.
+Tolksdorf was born in Osnabrück, Germany, to Heinz Tolksdorf, a veterinarian, and his wife.
 In 1952, as a young child, she immigrated with her parents and five siblings to the United States, where they lived in Washington, Missouri.
 After attending high school in Washington, Tolksdorf studied music and drama at Fontbonne College, St. Louis, and took part in the college choir and theatre productions.
 She became a US citizen in 1963.

 Career

 In 1974, Tolksdorf appeared in William Douglas Home's play The Secretary Bird at the Fisher Theatre, Detroit, in the role of the secretary.
 Later the same year, she was cast as Arlene Lovett in the soap opera Love of Life, a role she continued to play until the series ended in early 1980.
 She reportedly declined an offer to join The Young and the Restless in order to try out for theatre roles in New York.